Guillaume-FAURE/testRandomCoffee/README.md

 - Program store short URL into dataBase
 - Database verify no duplication and send the URL or an error to the server
 - Server send the short URL to the user or ask for another URL to the encoding program in case of error

+To avoid the need of verification of duplicate, we could assignate a number to a given URL, 0 for the first, 1 for the second...etc and encode this number (from 0 to 56 billions) to have our hash code.
+This manner of doing can imply a security threat because we use a sequential manner of generating URL.
+The problem is we will need a counter server to associate our URL to a number and a large number of server will send request to this server to encode the number and store it in a dataBase.

+To avoid this problem of request to a single server and the dependance to a single point of failure, we can add a distributed systems manager as Zookeeper and have each systems take the counter part of a millions of number for example.
+That way, if a server die, we lose 1 millions keys and not 56 billions.

+To improve efficience of our shortening URL system we can add :
+- A load balancer, a system we will see what servers (all linked to our Zookeeper counter) is the less occupied one, the one link with the less URL.
+- A cache of the most use URL to have faster access to the most demanded URL, we can put in the cache the X% the most demanded URL and update it each time a URL is more demanded.

 ## Javascript
 ### 1. What JavaScript libraries (or frameworks if you would prefer) have you used?